PrefectHQ/prefect/docs/concepts/automations.md

 When you need a trigger that doesn't quite fit the templates in UI trigger builder, you can define a custom trigger in JSON.
 With custom triggers, you have access to the full capabilities of Prefect's automation system - allowing you to react to many kinds of events and metrics in your workspace.

-Every automation has a single trigger that, when fired, will cause all of its associated actions to run.
+Each automation has a single trigger that, when fired, will cause all of its associated actions to run.
 That single trigger may be a reactive or proactive event trigger, a trigger monitoring the value of a metric, or a composite trigger that combines several underlying triggers.

 ### Event triggers